United Independent School District

 The District takes great pride in the excellence achieved thus far.
 UISD has done so much so quickly, and is still young and growing.
 In our brief history, our accomplishments have ranged from academic success to fiscal accountability, and if that is any indication of our future, we are confident that our District will continue on its path of continued success.

 The District’s 55-year milestone provides an opportunity for our community to reflect on the many contributions that UISD has made to the City of Laredo, the County of Webb, the State of Texas, and the Nation.
-The District looks forward to continue serving our community and will seek and implement better ways to serve its students.
+The District looks forward to continuing serving our community and will seek and implement better ways to serve its students.
 Above all, UISD will continue to provide an education to its students that will allow them to use their knowledge and skills to make a positive and lasting impact on the lives of others and themselves, both now and in the future.

 The following depicts the time lines, opening dates, and total enrollment figures of the district’s 42 schools, as well as other important events.